rjz/getsimple-cloudbackup/README.md

 1. Login to [Dropbox](http://dropbox.com)
 2. [Create a new app](https://www.dropbox.com/developers/apps) using the developer dashboard
-3. Copy the app credentials into the corresponding fields in `cloudbackup/providers/dropbox.php`:
+3. Copy the app key and secret into the corresponding fields in `cloudbackup/providers/dropbox.php`

-    const consumer_key    = 'XXXXXXXXXXX';
-    const consumer_secret = 'XXXXXXXXXXX';

-4. Check out BenTheDesigner's [https://github.com/BenTheDesigner/Dropbox](Dropbox SDK on Github).
-We'll be using it heavily.
+(Don't forget to check out BenTheDesigner's [https://github.com/BenTheDesigner/Dropbox](Dropbox SDK on Github).
+We'll be using it heavily.)

 ##### Backups via Google Drive

 1. Follow [google's instructions](https://developers.google.com/drive/quickstart#enable_the_drive_api) to create an application using the Drive API
-2. Copy the app credentials into the corresponding fields in `cloudbackup/providers/googledrive.php`:
+2. Copy the app id and secret into the corresponding fields in `cloudbackup/providers/googledrive.php`

-    const client_id     = 'XXXXXXXXXXXXX';
-    const client_secret = 'XXXXXXXXXXXXX';

-### What works
+### What works...

 The plugin currently ships with: